ajxs/casio_cz101_rom_disassembly/README.md

 ## Naming Conventions

+> 'There are only two hard things in Computer Science: cache invalidation, naming things, and off-by-one errors.' - Humorous take on [original quote](https://skeptics.stackexchange.com/questions/19836/has-phil-karlton-ever-said-there-are-only-two-hard-things-in-computer-science) by Phil Karlton

 The following nomenclature is used in the disassembly.
 This might differ from official Casio documentation, however I've decided to stick to the modern synth terminology where appropriate.
 Such as *'voice'* rather than *'note'*, and *'patch'* rather than *'voice'*.

 - **Channel** refers to the individual MIDI channels that the synth uses to play a different timbre.
 The synth has 4, which can be accessed via MIDI.